labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 ###############################

-Since version 3.13.0, **MicroScope** the selection of sequences and genomes is based on a new selector which allows efficient selection in large lists, selection based on several criteria and suggestions.
+Since version 3.13.0, **MicroScope** the selection of sequences and genomes is based on a new selector that has been designed to allow interactive and efficient selection of several sequences or genomes in large lists.
+It features selection based on several criteria and suggestions.

-Selection of **Genome** means that you are going to select the entire organism including all the replicons.
+In this section, selection of **Genome** means that you are going to select the entire organism including all the replicons.
 Selection of **Sequence** means that you are going to select the replicon you want to work on.

 There are two kinds of selectors in the platform: